MediciPrime/4C-Workflow/README.md

    - **Make Sure** the names for both the reference genome and enzyme match the names provided for *primary_enz_name* and *reduced_genome* from **other**
 	 - eg. dm6 == dm6.fasta & hindiii == hindiii.fasta

-## Run

-1. Finally open the terminal and while inside the *4C-Workflow/* folder run the following command:
-   - `sh runscript`
-2. Wait for the analysis to finish and find your results in the *Output/* folder
-   - Either IGV or UCSC Genome Browser can be used to view the .bedGraph and .bed files.

 ## Example